emilkaram/Self-Driving-Cars-Behavioral-Cloning-Udacity-CarND-Project-3/writeup_template.md

-Then I repeated this process on track two in order to get more data points.
+Then I repeated this process on track one driving clockwise in order to get more data points.

 To augment the data I also flipped images and angles thinking that this would generalize the model and avoid biase to a cetraten lap direction